 The proxy staking model is shown below.
-A node's stake towards consensus will reflect both the hbars it owns and has staked and those hbars proxied to it.
-The payments associated with that staking will be shared between the node and those proxy staking accounts.
-In practice, a node is expected to have many accounts proxying their stake to it
+A node can stake both coins it owns and those proxied to it.
+The fees associated with that staking are shared between the node and those proxy staking.
+In practice, a node is expected to have many accounts proxying their stake to it.
+OWNER OWNER PROXY STAKE STAKE STAKE STAKE

-PROXY PAYMENTS
+PAYMENTS